 Choose from general touring skis designed for track skiing or metal-edge skis made for skiing out-of-track or on steeper terrain.

 Measured in centimeters, ski lengths have gradually been getting shorter thanks to new technology and design.
 For some skis you may still be able to select the right length by simply raising your arm and measuring to your wrist.
-But, in most cases, body weight is now the main determining factor (on REI.com, see the “size chart” link provided near the ordering information for each ski).
+But, in most cases, body weight is now the main determining factor (on REI.com, click on the “specs” tab on each product page for the recommended weight range).

 Unsure of the correct length for you?
 Keep in mind that shorter skis are slower but easier to handle for recreational skiers or those skiing in rugged terrain.
 Between size ranges?
 Go shorter if you’re less experienced or go longer if you’re very athletic or if you intend to progress quickly.